google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 (legacy) corners of the language to <strong>not support. </strong>Including, but not limited to:

-  * SoyDoc declared params
-     * These aren’t actually difficult to support, but i would like to push people to new stuff and this is a carrot
-  * $ij.foo style ij params.  {@inject foo: any} should be sufficient and has simpler semantics
   * strict autoescaping is mandatory
   * ...more to come...